iitpkd/courses/cse/cs2080-Artificial-Intelligence.md

 ---
-**CS2080 Artificial Intelligence**
+title: Artificial Intelligence
+code: CS2080
+category: PMT
+credits: 3-0-0-3
+prereq: []
+---

+# Learning Objectives
-Learning Objectives: To learn about major disciplines in artificial intelligence, their fundamental differences and applicability.
+To learn about major disciplines in artificial intelligence, their fundamental differences and applicability.

+# Learning Outcomes
-Learning Outcomes: Students will be able to state and apply major algorithms, methods, and theoretical results in the field of artificial intelligence.
+Students will be able to state and apply major algorithms, methods, and theoretical results in the field of artificial intelligence.

-Syllabus:
+# Syllabus

 Introduction: What is AI, agent, environment and its Applications.